carbon-language/carbon-lang/docs/project/roadmap.md

     integrated.

 Benchmarking at this stage isn't expected to include extensive optimization.
-Instead, it should focus on letting us track large/high-level impact on different phases as they are developed or features are added.
+Instead, it should focus on letting us track large/high-level impacts on different phases as they are developed or features are added.
 They may also help illustrate initial high-level performance characteristics of the implementation, but the long term focus should be on end-to-end user metrics.